ChristopherLeidich/D20Weather/README.md

 ## Documentation

+The Documentation was made using the [dartdoc](https://pub.dev/packages/dartdoc) package.

-Execute these Commands inside the Default App Repository
+To view the current Version of the Documentation Execute these Commands inside the Default App Directory

 ```bash
 $ dart pub global activate dhttpd